Anmolbaral/Arduino-cli-setup/README.md

   You will get the location of config file.

- Now, we need to edit the config file and change enable the unsafe install of libraries.
+ Now, we need to edit the config file.

          nano /Users/anmol/Library/Arduino15/arduino-cli.yaml